 Campus History

-The campus and surrounding lands have a long and rich history which has seen the site pass through many hands and be used for all sorts of things over the years.
+The Campus and its surrounding lands have a long and rich history, which has seen the site pass through many hands over the years and be used for all sorts of things.

 Origins

 During the dissolution, Henry VIII granted the site to Andrew, Lord Windsor in 1539.
 In 1550 the site changed hands After Edward VI gave it to Sir Thomas Smith, the then Secretary of State.
 Later records show it to be owned by John Lee in 1652, before it passed by marriage to Simon Harcourt in the 18th Century.
-It remained in the Harcourt family until it was bought in the 19th Century by the famous financier and proto-publicist Baron Albert Grant.
-Famous for his lavish parties, he even entertained the Prince of Wales at Cooper's Hill House.
+It remained in the Harcourt family until it was bought in the 19th Century by the famous financier and proto-publicist Baron Albert Grant, who built the original house in 1865 on top of the hill.
+Famous for his lavish parties, he even entertained the Prince of Wales at the newly-built Copper’s Hill House.
 Following his financial collapse the building was put up for sale.

 The estate was bought in 1870 for use as the Royal Indian Engineering College.
 The President of the College, Sir George Chesney, had seen the empty building while boating on the Thames.
 The property was converted under the direction of Sir Matthew Digby Wyatt who had worked with Sir Gilbert Scott on the India Office, Whitehall.

-The formal opening of the RIEC was performed on August 5 1873 by the Duke of Argyle.
-The students entered the service of the government of India, mostly as engineers, at a starting salary off £420.
+The formal opening of the RIEC was performed on August 5 1872 by the Duke of Argyle.
+The students entered the service of the government of India, mostly as engineers, at a starting salary of £420 (£52,000 per annum in 2018).
 The RIEC has an important place in the development of engineering education.
 In addition it was the first institution to introduce forestry courses and its valuable library volumes relating to this part of the college curriculum were given to Oxford University when forestry studies were introduced there.
 The beautiful trees which decorated the grounds of the campus are reminders of the RIEC period.
 They were developed from botanical specimens bought back from all parts of the British Empire by engineers taking the forestry courses.
 Many trees were destroyed in the storms of 1986 and 1989; in particular the two Chile Pine (Monkey Puzzle) trees which grew to 50m high.

 Sir George Chesney was succeeded as President in 1880 by Sir Alexander Taylor who was awarded a GCB in 1889 and retired from the College in 1896.
 His statue stood near the drive in front of the building, and bore the legend “a hero of the Indian Mutiny”.
 It was brought all the way from Delhi in 1960 by his grandchildren and the Cooper’s Hill Society.